DanyloPiatyhorets/TaskScheduler/README.md

 this tool is designed with you in mind
 ### Relevance
 Life is complex, and so are the tasks that come with it <br>
-Task Scheduler simplifies your daily routine by providing a centralized platform to keep your tasks updated and organised.
-No more scattered notes or forgotten to-dos<br>
+Task Scheduler simplifies your daily routine by providing a centralised platform to keep your tasks updated and organised <br>
 Stay on top of your game with a tool that adapts to your needs.
 ## Project
 This project is a user-friendly website designed to streamline your task management.